 Furthermore, the organisers aspire at promoting excellence by awarding works of a high literary content.
 Additional rationales behind this competition include raising awareness about youth literature and for authors to submit original novels for youth which are innovative and non-didactic or moralising in nature.
 As a result, young people will benefit from an increase in the available number of books targeted for their age group, which will stimulate them to embark on new and exciting reading experiences.

-The National Book Council will appoint three adjudicators who will select the winning entry/entries according to a set of established criteria: development of plot and characters, originality, language and quality.
+The National Book Council will appoint three adjudicators who will select the winning entry/entries according to a set of criteria.
+There are four criteria in all – development of plot and characters, originality, language and quality.
 The winner, which will be announced in the first week of January 2021, will be given a commemorative trophy and certificate, and the sum of €1,000.
 The winner will subsequently be asked to sign a contract, in which he or she will be offered funding (€2,000) for the publication of her work with a local publisher of their choice.

 Original manuscripts together with this year’s official application form are to reach Aġenzija Żgħażagħ by noon 7 September 2020.